 More good hotels in the neighborhood:

 Moving down in price, we come to the Anastasia (3 stars), which has single and double rooms for prices that are quite reasonable for this part of town.
 The and the Torino (both 3 stars) are also convenient to the airport boat and the Piazza San Marco.
-The very reasonably priced Mercurio (3 stars) is just west of the square.

 One of our personal favorites is slightly inland and within easy walking distance: